perforce/helix-authentication-extension/README.md

 ## Known Issues

+Perforce cannot guarantee and has not exhaustively tested the compatibility of 3rd Party Plugins with the Helix Authentication Service.
+It is up to each 3rd party plugin owner to make his/her plugin compatible.

 Users authenticating with the Helix Server will likely need to use one of the supported clients to authenticate.
 Once a valid P4 ticket has been acquired, then clients other than those listed above should function normally.
 In